podium-lib/podium-lib.github.io/docs/api/document.md

 On the [`HttpIncoming`](incoming.md) object which is passed on to the document template one can find an array of `AssetCSS` objects on the `.css` property and an array of `AssetJS` objects on the `.js` property .
 These properties hold the assets of a podlet or a layout.
-In a layout they can additionally to the layouts assets, hold the assets of the requested podlets.
+In a layout they can, in addition to the layouts assets, hold the assets of the requested podlets.

 Please see the [asset](assets.md) documentation for more information.